schigh/cuelang.org/content/en/docs/about/_index.md

 This approach not only reduces the boilerplate contained in `acmeMonitoring` but also removes the repetitiveness of having to specify this template for each job in `jobs`.
-At the same time, this statement act as a type enforcement.
+At the same time, this statement acts as a type enforcement.
 This dual function is a key aspect of CUE and typed feature structure languages in general.